xabbo/docs/docs/how-to/packets/block-packets.md

 # How to: Block packets

-To block a packet from reaching the client or server, call @Xabbo.Messages.Intercept.Block on the
-@Xabbo.Messages.Intercept event arguments passed to the intercept handler:
+To block a packet from reaching the client or server, call `Block` on the @Xabbo.Intercept event arguments passed to the intercept handler:

 # [Minimal](#tab/minimal)